1938 Walker Dynamotive – Gas/Electric

 This truck has been on display at many AACA, ATHS, ATCA and Concour d’Elegence Shows since October 2008.
 On October 11, 2008 it received a Junior First at the AACA Hershey Fall Show, May 30, 2009 it was awarded the Senior Award at the Gettysburg AACA Spring Show, it was nominated in 2009 by the AACA National Award Committee as one of the finalist for the 2009 National Award and it won the AACA Grand National First Prize in its Class at the New Bern, NC.
 AACA Grand National Spring Meet.

 In October 2011 the Walker truck was nominated again by the AACA National Awards as a nominee for a National Award.
 In December 2011 we were notified that the Walker had won and we would receive the Award at the Annual AACA Meeting and Awards Banquet in Philadelphia.
 So on February 11th, 2012 we received the AACA 2011 National Senior Truck of the Year Award.
 In four years time we went from a beat up old truck to the 2011 Senior Truck of the Year.
+Since then the truck received the AACA Grand National Jr Award, the AACA Grand National Senior Award and the AACA Grand National Repeat Senior Award.
 This is a dream come true and is Honor which we will always cherished.